Hanohano Hale

 No analysis available

 I searched for terms like 'security patrol', 'roving security', and 'patrolled building' and found no references.
-While the building mentions on-site management and a security/fob system, there is no evidence in the remarks of a security patrol service.
+While the building lists on-site management/security staff, there is no evidence of a security patrol service in the remarks.

 No analysis available